isx45128227/MongoVsPostgres/documentacio.md

         `twitter=# \i /tmp/privileges.sql;`

-* Then we run a different terminal and assure that it is true we can log into database with the **username** we put on the script by using:
+* Then we run a different terminal and ensure that it is true we can log into database with the **username** we put on the script by using:

     `[user@host]$ psql -p 5432 -U username -d twitter`